e99 Online Shopping Mall

 "Statements of relationship [between phenomena] are commonly referred to as `hypotheses'" (p.
 103).
 "Any hypotheses and propositions derived from data must be continuously `checked out' against incoming data and modified, extended, or deleted as necessary" (p.
 22).
 The key concept here, which the authors do not clarify sufficiently, is the derivation of hypotheses from data.
 First, some relationships between phenomena can be deduced from the data.
 But what is thus produced constitutes not a hypothesis but empirical knowledge about those phenomena.
 It is when those relationships are "generalized through induction," in Newton's words, that they become general rules which are of hypothetical nature, or hypotheses, because induction yields only probabilities, not certainties, as Bertrand Russell emphasized.
 The authors seem to ignore this fact.
 Moreover, when the hypotheses thus derived from data are "continuously `checked out' against incoming data and modified, extended, or deleted as necessary" and those that are conserved are finally supported by all new information, they stop being hypotheses and become empirically known facts.
 And any set of such facts constitutes empirical knowledge, not a theory.

 The authors seem not to have a clear view of where induction and deduction are used.
 "Anytime a researcher derives hypotheses from data, because it involves interpretation, we consider that a deductive process" (p.
 22).
 A relationship that is deduced from the data related to some singular phenomena constitutes empirical knowledge about those phenomena.
 A hypothesis is created out of that knowledge when it is "generalized through induction."
 The total process is not only deduction but involves alsoinduction.
 The authors express these facts in an obscure way thus: "At the heart of theorizing lies the interplay of making inductions (deriving concepts, their properties, and dimensions from data) and deductions (hypothesizing about the relationships between concepts, the relationships also are derived from data, but data that have been abstracted by the analyst from the raw data)" (p.
 22).
 What the authors unclearly describe as "abstracted by the analyst from the raw data" is what Newton meant by the words "generalized through induction."
 And the generalization must cover phenomena that do not allow the deduction of the hypothesis from the data if the hypothesis is expected to be used to construct a theory.
 The authors conclude: "At the end, it is hoped, the researcher has systematically developed the products of analysis into a theory" (p.
 22).
 The major mistake in this conception of theory construction is that it ignores the following fact: A hypothesis that is "checked out against incoming data," (i.e. fits the data, is deducible from the data) is no more a hypothesis but empirical knowledge and therefore a system of statements that contains only such tested hypotheses constitutes not a theory but a group of empirical knowledge.
 The authors repeat the same mistake when they say that a theory "is validated during the actual research process" (213).
 What can be validated during the "actual" (original) research process is empirical knowledge.
-A second phase of research is concerned with the validation of the theory, i.e. with showing that the consequences of the theory fit the phenomena, or that they are deducible not only from the theory but also from the phenomena.
+A second phase of theory work is concerned with the validation of the theory, i.e. with showing that the consequences of the theory fit the phenomena, or that they are deducible not only from the theory but also from the phenomena.
 Consequently, the theory becomes usable in explaining, predicting, and controlling the phenomena.

 Only when knowledge that is deduced, or readily obtained, from the raw data related to some singular phenomena is "generalized through induction" and assumed, or hypothesized, to be valid also in relation to phenomena that do not make possible the deduction of that hypothesis from the data that a hypothesis is created that can be used to construct a theory.
 This means that a theory contains at least one hypothesis that cannot be deduced from the empirical data related to all phenomena to which it is assumed to apply.
 The reason for this is that a law of nature may be deduced from the data related to some phenomena but not from the data related to other phenomena.
 Consequently, by transferring knowledge from one set of phenomena to another can provide hypothetical knowledge that is otherwise unavailable.
 A theory is a set of general statements, or laws, of which at least one is such a non-testable hypothesis at the time of the construction of the theory.
 After a theory is thus constructed, consequences are deduced from it that serve to explain, predict, and control the related phenomena.
 The usefulness of a theory in doing these things constitutes the proof of its usability and also the proofs of all of its contents, including the non-testable hypothesis, or hypotheses.
 When phenomena that do not fit a tested and accepted theory are encountered, a more general theory is constructed.
 The old theory is not discarded by being considered wrong but remains in use in the area where it is valid, because it is simpler than the more general theory.